qchemlab-embedding/2023-07-14-workshop/_episodes/17-centralized.md

 ## Before we start:

 * Everyone needs their GitHub account to be added to our central repository.
+* Participants add their usernames to a shared document.
+* Instructor adds participants as collaborators to this project.

 ### 1. Clone [this repository](https://github.com/comp-sci-tools/centralized-workflow-exercise)